syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

 Latest version of {{ site.product.short_name }} [has dropped support of gcc](https://github.com/syslog-ng/syslog-ng/pull/4897), so now the platform default llvm/clang must be used to complie the source.\
 `gcc` still might compile {{ site.product.short_name }} and most of its modules, but there is no guarantie and support of it anymore

-**Hint:** You can turn off any problematic module via its feature switch {: .notice--info}
+**Hint:** You can always turn off any problematic module via its feature switch {: .notice--info}

 To make sure clang is used you can use (optional):